parth24917/TechMania-Web/README.md

 2nd week: Team takes one component each to complete the website 3rd week: Team improves the responsiveness of each component 4th week: Extra additional features like using api, charts and using databases

+## Learning Outcomes:

+- Learn the basics of HTML, CSS, React.
+- Create a boilerplate for a basic website to reuse in future
+- Learn how to handle api's and state management